TY-Cheng/LoG-IV/docs/results_snapshot.md

 # Results Snapshot

-Current evidence state: **A1 stratified is a complete preliminary benchmark, not final manuscript evidence**.
+Current evidence state: **A1 stratified remains the core multi-seed preliminary benchmark; the 2026-05-07 top4 harder-mask screen is candidate-selection evidence, not final manuscript evidence**.

 This page records the current empirical evidence.
 It intentionally excludes small pipeline checks and older single-seed tables.
-The latest complete result is the 3-seed A1 stratified masked-reconstruction benchmark under `reports/runs/benchmark_a1_stratified/`.
+The current evidence ledger separates multi-seed benchmark evidence from single-seed engineering screens.

 ## Project Introduction